-Montana State University's Center for Biofilm Engineering has been a world leader in biofilm research for more than 25 years.
+Montana State University's Center for Biofilm Engineering has been a world leader in biofilm research for 30 years.
 A prestigious 11-year National Science Foundation Engineering Research Center grant awarded in 1990 paved the way for the CBE's influence in the emerging field of biofilm research.
 The Center's three-fold emphasis in research, education, and industry continues to produce results and exciting opportunities for students, staff, and faculty—as well as industrial partners.

-The mission of the Center for Biofilm Engineering is to advance the basic knowledge,
+The mission of the Center for Biofilm Engineering is to advance the frontiers of health,

 Montana State University has provided a supportive environment and a central location for the CBE's laboratories and offices in Barnard Hall.
 In turn, the CBE's focus on mentoring students provides them with the type of hands-on learning, participation in leading research, and interaction with world-class scholars that represent MSU's core values.